 Updated March 22, 2022

-The health of our patients, visitors, employees and physicians is our highest priority.
-Our hospital is following the latest CDC and public agency guidelines and are prepared to identify, isolate and treat COVID-19 patients who seek care at our facility.
 We’re also making sure it’s safe to get the routine care you need because it’s important that you never place your own health at risk by putting off your own care.
 It’s critical that you continue to see your doctor, keep your appointments and go to the ER if you need immediate attention.
-Learn how we are making it safe to get routine care.

-COVID-19 Vaccinations
+Vaccinations

 For information on where to find a vaccine clinic near you, please visit vaccines.gov or call the Vernon Regional Call Center at 860.896.4568

-COVID-19 Testing Services
+COVID Testing Services

-ECHN Urgent Care Testing: 860.533.4686
+ECHN Urgent Care Testing:

-Monday through Friday: 8 a.m. – 7:30 p.m.
+Monday – Friday: 8:00 a.m. – 7:30 p.m.

-Saturday and Sunday: 8 a.m. – 2 p.m.
+Saturday & Sunday: 8:00 a.m. – 2:00 p.m.

-Rapid COVID Testing available.
+• Rapid COVID Testing is available.

-NOTE: No physician’s order is required to receive test.
+• No physician’s order is required to receive test.
 Symptomatic patients will receive a full evaluation and testing, if indicated.
 Swabbing is available for asymptomatic patients with no facility fee charge.

 Patient Visitor Policy (updated March 22, 2022)

 The health and safety of our patients, staff and visitors is our top priority and we value the healing quality of patient visitation.
 We continue to monitor the case rate in the community and adjust our policy accordingly.
+Please see information below to support both safety precautions and visitor allowances.

-- Pass COVID screening upon entry*,
+• Pass a COVID screening upon entry.

-*At the hospital main entrances, visitor passes will be given to individuals to wear to denote they have cleared the screening process, and this sticker should always be worn while in the hospital.
+Note: At the hospital main entrances, visitor passes will be given to individuals to wear to denote they have cleared the screening process, and this sticker should always be worn while in the hospital.

 Inpatient Units with Full/Partial Restrictions

-- Behavioral Health: Visitation by appointment
+Visitation by appointment only

-Emergency Department, Ambulatory & Outpatient Services: One visitor allowed, based on accommodations
+Emergency Department, Ambulatory & Outpatient Services:

-Note: Visitor exceptions will be allowed at the discretion of Clinical Management which can include patients who are on comfort measures/end-of-life care.
+• Visitor exceptions will be allowed at the discretion of Clinical Management which can include patients who are on comfort measures/end-of-life care.

-Thank you for your cooperation!
+From all of us at ECHN, thank you for your cooperation!

-NOTE: Per Connecticut’s Department of Public Health rule dated June 15, 2019 (Sections 19-13-D3 (Short-term hospitals, general and special), visitors are allowed for patients who need assistance due to the specifics of their disability and may have one designated support person with them to support their disability-related needs.
+Per Connecticut’s Department of Public Health rule dated June 15, 2019 (Sections 19-13-D3 (Short-term hospitals, general and special), visitors are allowed for patients who need assistance due to the specifics of their disability and may have one designated support person with them to support their disability-related needs.
 If hospitalized for more than one day, two support people may be permitted, provided only one support person be present at a time.
 Any such support person must be asymptomatic for, or not have previously been confirmed positive for, COVID-19.
-For more information, please visit the State’s website to view the full order.
-3/21/2022

 Urgent Care Center